Netherlands–United States relations: History

-16th & 17th centuries
+16th and 17th centuries

 Starting in the late 16th century, the Dutch and other Europeans began to colonize the eastern coast of North America.
 The Dutch named their territory New Netherland, which became a colony of the Dutch Republic in 1624.
 The Dutch colonial settlement of New Amsterdam later became New York City.
 The present-day flag of New York City is based on the flag of Republic of the United Netherlands.
 Following the Act of Abjuration the newly independent Dutch Republic quickly rose to power as a major naval power during the Dutch Golden Age.
 Although primarily focused on the East, New Amsterdam and other Dutch colonies in the Americas quickly rose to significant importance for the Dutch West India Company.
 After the conclusion of the Second Anglo-Dutch War with the Treaty of Breda the Dutch Republic did not press its claim on New Netherland ending formal Dutch colonization of America.